jgbotello/Web-Science/HW7-Email Classification/Report.md

 The precision is **1.0** because there were no false positives, meaning the classifier never incorrectly classified a nonwork email as work.
 The accuracy is **80%**, as 8 out of 10 emails were correctly classified.

-### Q5 *(2 points)*

-Tune your classifier by updating weights to obtain better classification results.
-You may want to change the default weights (`weight`, `ap`) given to `weightedprob()` or the threshold used for the Bayesian classifier or change how the words are extracted from the document (for this you will need to re-train the model).
-Report the changes you made, re-run your Testing dataset, and show that the performance improved (either by using the confusion matrix or by computing precision and accuracy).

-If your classifier got all of the items correct in Q2, change the weights to make the classifier perform worse and discuss the results.

-### Q6 *(4 points)*

-Implement the classifier with the Multinomial model instead of the multiple Bernoulli model and re-run Q2 and Q3.
-Did the classification improve?  *Make sure to remove the unique word filter from the extractor.*

-*For credit on this part, you must describe what you have done and discuss the differences between the Multinomial model and the multiple Bernoulli model.*